isaacbernat/presentations/optimise/pycon_se_2019_version/final.md

 ???
-Just for fun I created a "13 plus" version (named 1337), which is the code for 13.cpp with a few more optimisations, to see how far it went.
-Well, it goes from 0.05 seconds to 0.02 .
-But in this cade "no code is faster than no code", because an empty python program with no code already takes 0.02 seconds to run in this laptop.
-Feel free to look at it.
-Many of the optimisations I wrote are not achievable in python... and really the obtained final speedup is not that big, so at this point one can think... is it really worth it?
-To name a few, these are the optimisations.
+Just for fun I created a "13 plus" version (named 1337), which is the code for 13.cpp with more optimisations, to see how far it went.
+Well, it goes **from 0.05 seconds to 0.02** .
+But is really "no code faster than no code"? hello_world.py is already 0.02s!
+Many of the optimisations I wrote are not achievable in Python... and really the obtained final speedup is not that big, so at this point one can think... is it really worth it?
+To name a few, these are the optimisations (see list above).

-My friend Matte here coded another version using a completely different paradigm which is about as fast but much less hacky.
-Feel free to compare it as well.
+My friend Matte here coded another version (9001.cpp) using a completely different paradigm which is about as fast but much less hacky.
+Feel free to review it as well.

-Many other interesting techniques that could be applied
+Many other interesting techniques that could be further applied
 - threads (for calculations too, splitting a big task)
 - branch predictions (especially important on pipeline processors)
 - conditional move (both computed, but hit rate independent)